 Blessed Edward Bamber was born in Carleton, in the parish of Poulton-le-Fylde, near Blackpool in the County of Lancashire.
 He was a seminarian in St. Omer, France, and at the English College of St. Gregory in Seville, Spain, where he was ordained a priest in 1626.
-Upon returning to England, disembarking in the port of Plymouth, he was stopped and incarcerated, but immediately released.
+Upon returning to England, disembarking in the port of Plymouth, he was arrested.
+He escaped soon after through the window of an inn where his captors drank too much.
 For sixteen years he served the Catholic Mission, mainly in Lancashire.

 Imprisoned again between 1643 and 1646, he lay three years in prison before his trial, the civil war preventing the regular holding of the assizes.
 Two fallen Catholics swore that they had seen him baptise and marry, which was considered sufficient proof of his priesthood.